 Is Learning Arabic Difficult?

 Some people think this language sounds like gibberish simply due to the fact that it doesn’t sound like any Indo-European language.
 That makes them skeptical that quickly learning Arabic can be done.
-But researchers debunked this myth.
-Research conducted by linguists shows that learning Arabic is a process that is not any different from learning any other language.
+But researchers have debunked this myth.
+Research conducted by linguists shows that the process of learning Arabic is no different from any other language.

 After taking a quick look at the current status of this magnificent language, I’ll describe some methods to apply to efficiently memorize Arabic vocabulary in record time.

-This language can be divided into two variations: Modern Standard Arabic (MSA), also called Literary or Standard Arabic, and Popular Arabic (or “Popular Arabic Dialects” because of their many variations).
+This language can be divided into two variations: Modern Standard Arabic (MSA), also called Literary or Standard Arabic, and dialectal Arabic, which includes many variations.

 All languages spoken around the world have “basic words”, which are the most used words in daily conversation.
 To boost your level in Arabic and to successfully learn this language, I highly encourage you to memorize them.